Effekt Language

 Lightweight Effect Polymorphism

 No need to understand effect polymorphic functions or annotate them.
-Explicit effect polymorphism simply does not exist.
+Just use what is in scope.

 Learn More